stevenrskelton/stevenrskelton.github.io/_posts/2024-02-27-http4s-streams-multipart-formdata-uploads.md

 There are multiple reasons this is unsuited to transferring large files:

 * Content needs to be inspected for `boundary` occurrences,
-* Unable to know name or content type of parts without parsing previous parts,
+* Unable to know name, count, or content-type of parts without parsing previous parts,
 * No additional features supporting large files beyond those of the single request format.

 The multipart form-data request should be considered a strictly worse version of putting the file content within the